Hostile Takeover

 Then a shink, and bright yellow nanite acid gushed out of ax-drone’s screen.
 An alien green glyph dissolved with the rest of the drone’s head.

-Purple hair trailed behind a drone running full speed after the thrown nanite stinger, dodging workers.
+Purple hair trailed behind a drone running full speed after the thrown nanite stinger, dodging the risen workers.
 A lunge planted a leg on the back, and Uzi pulled the stinger free while kicking the drone to the ground.

 Uzi had a pair of stylish knee high boots, J noticed.

-“Sup.
+“Sup, headshot.
 I interrupted a pretty dramatic showdown with my high school bully for this, y’know.”

 J stood up.
 “Noted.
 I’ll be sure to land you another meeting posthaste.”